20 April, 2026

 Research and Planning

-First things first, research your market.
-What sort of cleaning business do you want to launch?
+Identify Target Market.
+Conduct thorough research on your market.
+What type of cleaning business do you want to start?

 - Residential cleaning is ideal when you’re operating solo, taking care of smaller spaces.
 In a week, you’ll probably cover more or less a dozen homes and get paid instantly after every visit.

-Create a concrete business plan, outlining your services, strategy, processes and financial projections.
-This will serve as your roadmap, setting your goals and guiding how you’ll manage your business.
+Business Plan.
+Create a concrete business plan and clearly outline your services, strategy, processes and financial projections.
+This will serve as your roadmap to managing your business and setting your goals.

 Legal and Financial

-For a corporation, which has the best liability protection, the business is separated from you.
+- For a corporation, the business is separated from you.
 This means you’re not personally liable for the corporation’s legal debt.
+Simply put, this has the best liability protection.

-If you’re running your cleaning business in Australia without using your personal name, register it through the Business Registration Service.
+If you’re operating an Australian cleaning company not under your name, register it through the Business Registration Service.

-During the registration, you’ll also be needing an employment identification number for your taxes and necessary licences and permits based on your location.
+- Employment identification number for your taxes and necessary licenses and permits based on your location.

-We also recommend getting certified through AHCA to boost your reputation, so make sure that your would-be clients know about it.
+- AHCA certification (expertise in handling hazardous cleaning materials) to boost your reputation.
+Once you have it, make sure your would-be clients know about it.

 - General liability